 Monitor proteinuria by dipstick urine analysis for the development or worsening of proteinuria with serial urinalyses during Avastin therapy.
 Patients with a 2 + or greater urine dipstick reading should undergo further assessment with a 24-hour urine collection.

 Suspend Avastin administration for ≥ 2 grams of proteinuria/24 hours and resume when proteinuria is < 2 gm/24 hours.
 Discontinue Avastin in patients with nephrotic syndrome.
+[See Dosage and Administration (2.4).]
 Data from a postmarketing safety study showed poor correlation between UPCR (Urine Protein/Creatinine Ratio) and 24 hour urine protein (Pearson Correlation 0.39 (95% CI 0.17, 0.57).
 [See Use in Specific Populations (8.5).]
-The safety of continued Avastin treatment in patients with moderate to severe proteinuria has not been evaluated.
-[See Dosage and Administration (2.4).]

 Infusion reactions reported in the clinical trials and post-marketing experience include hypertension, hypertensive crises associated with neurologic signs and symptoms, wheezing, oxygen desaturation, Grade 3 hypersensitivity, chest pain, headaches, rigors, and diaphoresis.
 In clinical studies, infusion reactions with the first dose of Avastin were uncommon ( < 3%) and severe reactions occurred in 0.2% of patients.